 Empowering Ageing: Navigating the Future of Digital Healthcare for Older Adults – a Rapid Review of Perspectives and Challenges

-Singh-Mehta, Amina and Nixdorf, Philipp and Schulz, Sophia (2024) Empowering Ageing: Navigating the Future of Digital Healthcare for Older Adults – a Rapid Review of Perspectives and Challenges.
+Singh-Mehta, Amina and Nixdorf, Philipp and Schulz, Sophia and Tales, Andrea and Christopher, Gary (2024) Empowering Ageing: Navigating the Future of Digital Healthcare for Older Adults – a Rapid Review of Perspectives and Challenges.
 KEEP ON PLANNING FOR THE REAL WORLD.
 Climate Change calls for Nature-based Solutions and Smart Technologies.
 Proceedings of REAL CORP 2024, 29th International Conference on Urban Development, Regional Planning and Information Society. pp. 265-274.
 ISSN 2521-3938

 [img] Text (Empowering Ageing: Navigating the Future of Digital Healthcare for Older Adults – a Rapid Review of Perspectives and Challenges)